What Must a Gal Have in Her Get-Home-Bag? (10 Considerations!)

 I'm so bad.
 I admit.
 I have been meaning to get my Get Home Bag together for a LONG time....over a year, now actually.
 It's time to put some serious thought into this!
 What spurred me on is that one of the teachers at work had her car battery go dead.
 Nobody had any cables!!
 Isn't that crazy?
 Finally, the custodian saved the day....but shouldn't we seriously have some basic things handy?

-So, I finally got myself in gear to get my emergency things going on in my truck and Get Home Bag!
-Here is my list of things I figure I could possibly need to be able to get myself home from the small town in which I work (about 1,000 people and about 25 miles away) OR from the very large city (over 2 million people and a little over an hour a way, depending on where in town I go) I live near and must visit about once a week for groceries & supplies.
+So, I finally got myself in gear to get my emergency things going on in my truck, including my Get Home Bag!
+Here is my list of things I figure I could possibly need in order to get myself home from the small town in which I work (about 1,000 people and about 25 miles away) OR from the very large city (over 2 million people and a little over an hour a way, depending on where in town I go) I live near and must visit about once a week for groceries & supplies.
 I wanted this bag to be something that is easy to carry too, in case I need to hoof it.

-NOTE: This article contains affiliate links, mainly through Amazon.
-If you happen to click through and make any kind of purchase, I will receive a very small commission at no extra cost to you! :-) I truly appreciate your helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: This article contains affiliate links, mainly through Amazon.
+If you happen to click through and make any kind of purchase, I may receive a very small commission at no extra cost to you!

 Here is What I Packed in My Get Home Bag: